engintoklu/sheldon.vim/README.md

 `while <condition> <action>` -- evaluate the Sheldon command string action, as long as condition returns success

 `which <cmdname>` -- write which executable or Vim function is associated with the Sheldon command cmdname

+## Notes for Windows Users

+Currently, Sheldon.vim is not very well tested in Windows systems.
+For now, the following comments are applicable.

+In Windows, the path separator is the backslash character (`\`), not the forward slash (`/`) as in Linux, BSD, Mac OSX, etc. However, the backslash character is used as the escape character in Sheldon.vim.
+Therefore, a Windows user is suggested to write the paths within single quotes (`'`):

+    cd 'C:\Program Files'

+Another approach is to use the rules of the backslash escape character:

+    cd C:\\Program\ Files

+In Windows, there are no external executables like cp, ls, rm to do basic file operations (such commands are built into cmd.exe).
+You might want to check GNUWin32 project, find cp.exe, ls.exe, mv.exe, rm.exe, etc. from there, and then put those executables into path.

 ## Examples for some advanced commands